cellgeni/nf-demultiplex/README.md

 </pre>

 NOTEs
+0. Use `--merge_bams` if you want to merge bams and run pipeline on combined one.
+Make sure all `K` (numbers of donors) in sample file are identical.
 1. Specify `ngenomes`, if you  now how many genotypes (donors) should be present whole dataset (see below).
 2. See `check_sex` below if you need to identify donor sex.
 3. pipeline expects chromosomes names to include "chr" ("chr1" not "1").
 You'll need to change `soc_vcf` and `soc_fasta` if your bam file uses no-chr naming, see commented lines in `nextflow.config`.